 Q: How long do I have to wait after creating an Environment before I can use it?

-A: A new Environment goes straight to ready and is immediately usable.
-The actual container provisioning (including dependency installation) happens when a Session starts.
+A: A new Environment is immediately usable.
+The actual container provisioning, including dependency installation, happens when a Session starts.

 Q: Can I pin package versions?